AmarBego/GitTop/www/content/features/_index.md

 +++
 title = "Features"
 sort_by = "weight"
+template = "section.html"
 +++

-Learn more about what GitTop can do.
+Explore everything GitTop can do to help you stay on top of your GitHub notifications.